leobro98/hotels/readme.md

 # Hotel Search Service

-This is the test assignment accomplishment for implementing the hotel search service.
+This is a test assignment accomplishment for implementing a hotel search service.
 The assignment itself can be found in the `hotels-task.md` file.
 The interface to be implemented is `HotelService` in `search-service` module and the data source file is `rest/src/main/resources/datasource.json`.

 ## Architecture